2013 Employment and Labor Law Legislation

 Paycheck Fairness Act reintroduced

 Senator Barbara Mikulski (D-Md.) and Representative Rosa DeLauro (D-Conn.) reintroduced in their respective chambers the Paycheck Fairness Act (S. 84 and H.R.
-377), intended to shrink the pay gap between men and women.
-The bill has been introduced several times during the last few years, but the Senate failed to overcome the threat of a Republican filibuster, and DeLauro chose not to bring the measure to vote in May 2012.
+377) on January 23, 2013, intended to shrink the pay gap between men and women.
+The bill has been introduced several times during the last few years, but the Senate failed to overcome the threat of a Republican filibuster in May 2012.
 On April 23 the bill was referred to the House Subcommittee on Workforce Protections. (@10/30/13)

 The sponsors maintain that because women earn 77 cents for every dollar earned by a man for equal work, there must be corrective action to fix the disparity that costs both women and their families approximately $434,000 on average over the course of their careers.

 Under the legislation, employers would be required to demonstrate that any disparity complained of is related to job performance and not to the gender of the employee.
 The legislation also would prohibit employers from retaliating against employees who communicate salary information with coworkers, and thirdly would strengthen remedies for pay discrimination by increasing compensation women can seek.
 This would allow them not only to seek back pay, but also punitive damages for pay discrimination.

 Employee Paycheck Protection Act: (H.R.
 175) stems from the recent U.S. Supreme Court case, Knox v Service Employees International Union, in which the high court ruled that public sector unions cannot compel non-members to fund the union’s political and social speech without proper notice.
 The bill was introduced January 4, 2013 by Rep. Tim Griffin (R-Arkansas).
 It was referred to the House Subcommittee on Health, Employment, Labor and Pensions on April 23, 2013. (@10/30/13)